-You may think "a-bomb" when you even read or hear the word "nuclear."
-And yes, it was (and is) nuclear science that enabled countries to acquire nuclear weapons.
-But nuclear science opens doors to a whole lot more useful and peaceful applications.
+When you read, hear, or even think the word nuclear, you probably think about it in relation to a big bomb.
+And yes, it's nuclear science that enables countries to build nuclear weapons.
+But nuclear science also opens doors to a whole lot of useful and less mass-destructive-y applications.

 Nuclear engineers (and chemists and physicists) do a variety of jobs.
 Some work with electrical utility companies, designing and licensing electrical plants.
-Others work with regulatory agencies providing information and consulting about best safety practices.
-Some work for the government (often within the Department of Energy) while others go into medicine or even food science.
+Others work with regulatory agencies, providing information and consulting about best safety practices.
+Some work for the government (often within the Department of Energy) and still others go into medicine or even food science.

 That's right: nuclear scientists working with the nation's food supply.
 Did we mention you need to be a careful person to be a nuclear engineer?
 You need to be a careful person.